cair/LogicalTransformer/README.md

 ## Promising Solution Ingredients

 * Composites - goes from 66% to 80% accuracy on CIFAR10 with 2000 clauses per class per member classifier.
-* Reasoning by elimination - obtain 90% accuracy on IMDB in a single epoch.
+* Reasoning by elimination - obtain 90% accuracy on IMDB in a single epoch with 1000 clauses per class.
 * Convolution - effective for images.
 * Set of tokens - computationally efficient and effective for language modelling.
 * Question: How to integrate them?